jynt1401/IITISoC-22-App-5-Mess_QR/README.md

 ## **HOW TO USE APP**

--User can login through Admin or student Id
+-User can login through Admin or student Id <br>
--Student scan the qr code and will be allowed to take meal -They can get information regarding mess
+-Student scan the qr code and will be allowed to take meal <br>
+-They can get information regarding mess <br>
--They can pay for the meal also
+-They can pay for the meal also <br>
--Admin can announce the information
+-Admin can announce the information <br>
--Admin can charge for the meal
+-Admin can charge for the meal <br>